-Professor Lerner’s work focuses on problems at the intersection of law and technology, particularly how technology law and policy affect innovation and creative expression.
+Professor Lerner’s work focuses on problems at the intersection of law and technology, particularly how technology law and policy affect innovation and freedom of expression.
 He has written and spoken widely on copyright, privacy and other areas of technology law.

 Professor Lerner received a B.A., with distinction, in English from the University of Kansas and a J.D. from Harvard Law School.
 He clerked for Judge Fred I. Parker on the U.S. Court of Appeals for the Second Circuit and Judge G. Thomas Van Bebber in the U.S. District Court for the District of Kansas.
 He practiced IP law with the Palo Alto, Calif., firm Wilson Sonsini Goodrich & Rosati, P.C. and in 2004 was a research fellow with the Berkman Center for Internet & Society at Harvard Law School.
 Before joining USC, Professor Lerner was Clinic Fellow at the Samuelson Law, Technology, and Public Policy Clinic at the University of California, Berkeley, School of Law.

-Among Professor Lerner’s publications are “Law Enforcement Investigations Involving Journalists,” in National Security Leaks, Whistleblowers, and the Media (Paul Rosenzweig, Timothy J. McNulty & Ellen Shearer, Eds.)
+Among Professor Lerner’s recent publications are “Law Enforcement Investigations Involving Journalists,” in National Security Leaks, Whistleblowers, and the Media (Paul Rosenzweig, Timothy J. McNulty & Ellen Shearer, Eds.)
 (ABA 2014) (with Rom Bar-Nissim) and “The Duty of Confidentiality in the Surveillance Age,” 17 J. Internet L. 1 (2014) (with Frank, Lee, Wade).
-See more of Professor Lerner’s publications at his UC Irvine profile.